allir/hello-go/README.md

 # hello-go

-A simple Go web server
+A simple Go web server and accompanying files.